 The milk in this beverage plays a role here.
 Milk is usually rich in calcium and vitamin D. Both these nutrients are essential for strong bones (34).

 Turmeric was also found to protect the bones.
 Preliminary research shows that turmeric, with the right amounts of curcumin, can prevent bone loss by as much as 50% (35).
-Whether these effects can prevent osteoporosis in humans warrants further study.
+Whether these effects can prevent osteoporosisi XA condition in which bones turn brittle and weak due to low bone mineral density and bone mass, making them prone to fracture. in humans warrants further study.